 This week, I am so happy to share a fun Dollar Tree decor craft idea!

 This craft is one of those incredibly simple things that I am just too excited about.
-I love it when one of my crazy ideas comes out perfectly.
+I love it when one of my crazy ideas actually works!

 I wanted to have a cute farmhouse themed sign for the bathroom.
 But, when renovating a bathroom on a $100 budget, there isn’t much money for accessories.